mucsci-students/2021sp-420-Team-Indecision/USAGE.md

 # CLI Commands

+As of update 3.0, our CLI interface comes with tab completion.
+Tab completion allows you to autocomplete commands.
+For example, if you wish to delete a class you could simply type "del" + tab, then the delete function will fill, and after that you would type "cl" tab, and class will autofill.

 	ADD
 	add class class_name - adds a class add field class_name attr_name - adds field to a desired class